thinapps/bright-flashlight/readme.md

 ### Changelog

+### 0.5.5
+- fixed app crash on startup caused by `lateinit` UI binding and Camera2 vendor issues
+- migrated `MainActivity` to View Binding for safer and cleaner UI access
+- ensured Camera permission check runs reliably before any torch actions on Android 13+
+- updated `TorchController` with lazy camera initialization, safe strength detection, and fallback to on/off when vendors misbehave
+- refactored brightness slider setup to be null-safe and stable on all devices

 ### 0.5.4
 - hardened Camera2 flash detection in `TorchController.kt` with safe fallbacks for devices that throw errors during camera characteristic reads